 Acne scars are much more treatable than in the recent past

 Acne can produce a range of scars.
-Some are sunken (called atrophic) and some raised (called hypertrophic).
+Some are sunken ('atrophic') and some are raised ('hypertrophic').

-Atrophic scars are classified according to the shape of the scar:
+There are three different types of acne scar, classified according to the shape of the scar:

 Broadly, treatment of atrophic acne scarring falls into one of three categories:

-A real innovation in the field is subcutaneous single bare fiber (Lasemar™).
-In this expert procedure, laser energy is delivered under the skin through a single-use fibreoptic, thinner than the diameter of a single hair, allowing much deeper and complex scarring to be addressed.
+Lasemar™ is a subcutaneous single bare fiber and the latest innovation in the field.
+In this procedure, laser energy is delivered under the skin through a single-use fibreoptic, thinner than the diameter of a single hair, allowing much deeper and complex scarring to be addressed.